Definition of Asset Account Balances

 - An error caused by posting an amount to an incorrect account

-- Continuing to depreciate or amortize an asset after its balance has reached zero.
+- Continuing to depreciate or amortize an asset after the carrying value has been reduced to $0

-- Receiving and posting an amount that was greater than the recorded receivable.
+- Receiving and posting a customer's payment that was greater than the customer's balance in Accounts Receivable

-Before issuing the balance sheet, any errors (such as items 1 and 2) need to be corrected.
-The accounts with credit balances in items 3, 4, and 5 need to be reclassified to the liability section of the balance sheet.
+Before issuing the balance sheet, any errors (such as first two items) need to be corrected.
+The accounts with credit balances such as those in the last 3 items above need to be reclassified to a current liability account.